ae2079/scripts/VestingReset/SafeTransactionProposer/README.md

 - Ensure the private key you're using belongs to a Safe owner
 - Verify the Safe address is correct
 - Check you're connected to the correct network

+### "CGW error - 422: Delegate call is disabled" or "Operation DELEGATE_CALL is not allowed"
+- **Fixed**: The script now **manually encodes** MultiSend transactions to use **MultiSendCallOnly** contract (0x9641d764fc13c8B624c04430C7356C1C7C8102e2)
+- Safe DELEGATE_CALLs to MultiSendCallOnly (trusted contract), which then makes CALLs to external addresses
+- This error occurred when using the regular MultiSend contract which DELEGATE_CALLs to external contracts
+- The fix uses MultiSendCallOnly which restricts operations to CALLs only
+- In the Safe UI, you should see:
+  - **To**: 0x9641d764fc13c8B624c04430C7356C1C7C8102e2 (Safe: MultiSendCallOnly 1.4.1)
+  - **Operation**: 1 (delegate call)
+  - ✅ This is correct!
+Safe delegates to MultiSendCallOnly, which then makes CALLs
+- If you still see this error, verify your Safe settings and MultiSend contract address

 ### "Rate limiting" or "Too many requests"
 - The script includes automatic delays between batches (2 seconds)